Jesper Rindom Jensen

 Phone: +45 9940 7450

 Jesper Rindom Jensen was born in Ringkøbing, Denmark in August 1984.
 He received the M.Sc. degree cum laude in 2009 from Aalborg University in Denmark.
 In 2012, he received the Ph.D. degree from Aalborg University.
-Currently, he is an Associate Professor at the Department of Architecture, Design & Media Technology (CREATE) at Aalborg University in Denmark.
-Before this, he was with the Department of Electronic Systems at Aalborg University, and in addition to this he has been Visiting Researcher at the University of Quebec, INRS-EMT, in Montreal, Quebec, Canada, at the Friedrich-Alexander Universität Erlangen-Nürnberg in Erlangen, Germany, and at the University of Surrey, UK.
-At Aalborg University, he is also a member of the Audio Analysis Lab since its foundation in 2012.
+Currently, he is an Associate Professor at the Department of Electronic Systems at Aalborg University in Denmark.
+Before this, he was with the Department of Architecture, Design & Media Technology at Aalborg University, and in addition to this he has been Visiting Researcher at the University of Quebec, INRS-EMT, in Montreal, Quebec, Canada, at the Friedrich-Alexander Universität Erlangen-Nürnberg in Erlangen, Germany, and at the University of Surrey, UK.
+At Aalborg University, he is also head of research at the Audio Analysis Lab, which he has been member of since its foundation in 2012.

-His research interests include signal processing theory and methods for, e.g., robot and drone audition, and microphone arrays.
+His research interests include signal processing theory and methods for, e.g., robot and drone audition, and acoustic array processing.
 Examples of more specific research interests within this scope are enhancement, separation, localization, tracking, parameter estimation, signal analysis, and modeling.
 He has published more than 80 papers on these topics in top-tier, peer-reviewed conference proceedings and journals.
 Moreover, he is the co-author of two books, namely, “Speech Enhancement – A Signal Subspace Perspective” and “Signal Enhancement with Variable Span Linear Filters”.